Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

 \subsection{Introductory Remarks}

-Accelerator physics was always thought in terms of the old (Newtonian) kinematics that is not compatible with Maxwell's equations.
-We would like now to use our ideas about dynamics and electrodynamics to consider in some greater detail the question: "Why did the error in the synchrotron radiation theory remain so long undetected?"
+Accelerator physics has traditionally been framed within the context of classical (Newtonian) kinematics, which is fundamentally incompatible with Maxwell’s equations.
+Here, we aim to revisit this perspective by applying modern insights from dynamics and electrodynamics to explore a central question in greater detail: Why did the error in synchrotron radiation theory remain undetected for so long?

-The phenomena of electromagnetic radiation which we want to study are relatively complicated.
-For an arbitrary setup covariant calculations of the radiation process is very difficult.
-There are, however, circumstances in which calculations can be greatly simplified.
-As example of such circumstance is a synchrotron radiation setup.
-Similar to the non-relativistic asymptote, the ultrarelativistic asymptote also provides the essential simplicity of the covariant calculation.
-The reason is that the ultrarelativistic assumption implies the paraxial approximation.
-Since the formation length of the radiation is much longer than the wavelength, the radiation is emitted at small angles of order $1/\gamma$ or even smaller, and we can therefore enforce the small angle approximation.
-We assume that the transverse velocity is small compared to the velocity of light.
-In other words, we use a second order relativistic approximation for the transverse motion.
-Instead of small (total) velocity parameter $(v/c)$ in the non-relativistic case, we use a small transverse velocity parameter $(v_{\perp}/c)$.
-The next step is to analyze the longitudinal motion, following the same method.
-We should remark that the analysis of the longitudinal motion in a synchrotron radiation setup is very simple.
-If we evaluate the transformations up to second order $(v_{\perp}/c)^2$, the relativistic correction in the longitudinal motion does not appear in this approximation.
+The electromagnetic radiation phenomena under consideration are inherently complex.
+In a general setup, covariant calculations of the radiation process can be highly intricate.
+However, certain configurations allow for significant simplifications.
+One such case is the synchrotron radiation setup.
+Much like the non-relativistic limit, the ultrarelativistic limit introduces essential simplifications into covariant calculations.
+This is because the ultrarelativistic regime justifies the paraxial approximation: the formation length of the radiation is much longer than its wavelength, and as a result, radiation is emitted within a narrow cone of angles on the order $1/\gamma$ or smaller.
+Consequently, the small-angle approximation becomes valid.
+In this regime, the transverse velocity is small compared to the speed of light, allowing us to use a second-order relativistic approximation for the transverse motion.
+Rather than using a small total velocity parameter $(v/c)$ as in the non-relativistic case, we now deal with a small transverse velocity parameter $(v_{\perp}/c)$.
+The next step is to analyze the longitudinal motion using the same approach.
+Notably, in synchrotron radiation, the longitudinal dynamics are particularly straightforward.
+When expanding transformations up to second order in $(v_{\perp}/c)^2$, relativistic corrections to the longitudinal motion are absent within this approximation.

-According to covariant approach, the various relativistic kinematics effects concerning to the synchrotron radiation setup, turn up in successive orders of approximation.
+In the covariant framework, relativistic kinematic effects associated with synchrotron radiation appear as successive corrections at different orders of approximation:

-In the first order $(v_{\perp}/c)$. - relativity of simultaneity.
-Wigner rotation, which in the ultrarelativistic approximation appears in the first order already, and results directly from the relativity of simultaneity.
+$\cdot$ First order $(v_{\perp}/c)$: Effects such as the relativity of simultaneity and the Wigner rotation arise.
+In the ultrarelativistic limit, the Wigner rotation manifests already at first order and is a direct consequence of the relativity of simultaneity.